Reuse, Recycle, Play! 50 DIY Activities & Crafts using Recycled Materials

 Calling all knights and princesses!
 Your lavish palace - complete with a drawbridge, turrets and royal crest - awaits your arrival.

-Hours of fun is to be had with your very own DIY ball run!
+Create your very own DIY cardboard box ball run!
 Make it as simple or elaborate as your heart desires.

 This magical wand has us starstruck!
 The addition of the Japanese Silk Tissue Paper captures the sunlight beautifully.

-Bring the outside in with this beautiful lantern which incorporates elements of nature.
+Bring the outside in with this beautiful lantern which incorporates tissue paper and elements of nature.

 Make those back to school photos extra special with a fun photo frame decorated by the subject themselves!

-Simply cut shapes into your cardboard box to match your child's favourite building block set and colour in the outline with the complimentary colour for a fun double-matching game!
+Simply cut shapes into your cardboard box to match your child's favourite building block set and colour in the outline with the complimentary colour for a fun colour and shape matching game!

 Create an adventure for the senses by making your own sensory walk!
 Grimm's Rainbow arches have been used to isolate certain elements (such as rice, stones or your favourite toys) on a piece of cardboard for some unique stepping stones for little feet to explore.